immdipu/follower-detector/README.md

 npm run build
 ```

+## ⚠️ Important Note

+This is a **fun learning project** made for educational purposes!
+We don't intend to harm or overload Free4Talk in any way.
+Please use it responsibly and respect their terms of service.
+The tool includes built-in delays to be gentle on their servers.

 ## What you need

 - A computer with internet
 - Your Free4Talk login info
 - Node.js (download from nodejs.org if you don't have it)
+- **Everything else is included automatically!** (TypeScript, nodemon, and all other tools you need)